Iraneus/betamedneed/_services/drugs.md

 Thrombolytics (Fibrinolytic agents)

-Mobility-Enhancing devices
+Pain relievers

+Multivitamins and Supplements

-As soon as the order and payment method is confirmed, you can have your drugs delivered in 45 minutes or less.
+As soon as the order and payment method is confirmed, you can pick up your drugs or have them delivered to you within 45 minutes or at a suitable time.

-Note: Some drugs especially rare disease therapies may take longer.
+Note: Some drugs especially rare therapies and devices may take longer.